writethedocs/www/docs/guide/contributing.rst

 -------------------

 We encourage contributions from anyone regardless of professional or tool experience.
-Contributions thare treated with respect if they respect the current effort and state of our guide.
+Contributions are treated with respect if they respect the current effort and state of our guide.

 The guide at Write the Docs is meant to address all aspects of software